FivIt/minecraft-bedrock-behavior-pack/README.md

 4. Turn **Cheats** on for that world.
 Required, both the command block and the script depend on it.

 ## To Use
-- Chat `/scriptevent darwin:gear`
+- Chat `/scriptevent dragon:gear`

 or Place one command block:

 - Type: Impulse
 - Needs Redstone: ON
-- Command: `/scriptevent darwin:gear`
+- Command: `/scriptevent dragon:gear`
 - A button or lever on top

 Press it once.
 Armor and offhand totem equip automatically, everything else lands in the exact slot listed below.